evanb10/Shell_Yeah_Fantasy_Basketball/README.md

 # shellyeah
 This repo is used for the Shell Yeah!
-Fantasy project
+Fantasy project.

+First order of business is to set up django project